Save it for later!

 I wanted to make this space look like it was a part of the house.

-From the months we spent in our rental home, the first house we lived here in Illinois, I knew everything of personal use we needed would fit in 5 drawers, so I just needed to add storage for laundry supplies, paper towels, and the laundry baskets.
+From the months we spent in our rental home, the first house we lived in here in Illinois, I knew everything of personal use we needed would fit in 5 drawers, so I just needed to add storage for laundry supplies, paper towels, and the laundry baskets.

 Since Addie is a runner and likes to keep his running gear here, I added a couple of drawers for him.
 This simplified a lot the laundry process of his running gear and my life too!
 Win, Win.